-"With long-term records, the Maya were able to predict planetary cycles — the phases of the moon and Venus, even eclipses," he said.
+"With long-term records, the Maya were able to predict planetary cycles — the phases of the moon and Venus, even eclipses," he wrote.
 "This knowledge was used to determine when these deities would be in favorable positions for a variety of activities such as holding ceremonies, inaugurating kings, starting trading expeditions, or conducting wars."

 Economy & power

 "Ultimately, the power of kings depended on their ability to control resources," Sharer wrote.
 "Maya rulers managed the production and distribution of status goods used to enhance their prestige and power.
-They also controlled some critical (non-local) commodities that included critical everyday resources each family needed, like salt," he said noting that over time Maya rulers managed ever-larger portions of the economy.
-The Maya rulers did not rule alone but were served by attendants and advisers who occasionally appear in Maya art.
+They also controlled some critical (non-local) commodities that included critical everyday resources each family needed, like salt," he said, noting that over time Maya rulers managed ever-larger portions of the economy.
+The Maya rulers did not rule alone but were served by attendants and advisers, who occasionally appear in Maya art.